 The four key parts of a construction budget

-There are four main parts of a construction budget when you’re breaking down expenses for any project, whether residential or commercial.
+There are four main parts of a construction budget when you’re breaking down income and expenses for any project, whether residential or commercial.

 1. Hard costs